-The 1998 PROS Plan included a recommended guideline for trails and pathways (0.48 miles of trails per 1,000 residents).
-If this guideline is applied to West Linn's current and build-out populations, then 8.4 miles of trails are needed now and 12.1 miles in 2015, based on the inventory of off-street pathways and trails that does not include smaller segments within parks.
+The 1998 PROS Plan included a recommended guideline for trails and pathways of 0.48 miles of trails per 1,000 residents.
+If this guideline is applied to West Linn's current and build-out populations, then 11.5 miles of trails are needed now and 14.8 miles at build-out.
+These guidelines are based on providing off-street pathways and trails that do not include smaller segments within parks.